-- To provide services to clients including speech and language pathology, occupational therapy, physiotherapy and psychology;
+- speech and language pathology, occupational therapy, physiotherapy, dietetics, and psychology;

-- To invoice and process any fees payable in relation to the services rendered;
+- invoicing and processing any fees payable in relation to the services rendered;

-- To manage our relationship with you (including if you are a health professional, client, service provider, employee, contractor, student or volunteer) and to contact you for follow up purposes;
+- managing our relationship with you (including if you are a health professional, client, service provider, employee, contractor, student or volunteer) and to contact you for follow up purposes;

-- With your consent, to provide you with information about our services including our news updates and information about events;
+- with your consent, providing you with information about our services (and services offered by other members of the APM Group) including our news updates and information about events;

-- To verify and update personal information held by us;
+- verifying and updating personal information held by us;

-- To recruit, manage, train and clinically supervise personnel (including employees, contractors, students and volunteers);
+- recruiting, managing, training and clinically supervising personnel (including employees, contractors, students and volunteers);

-- To review, develop and improve our services, as well as our business, operational and IT processes and systems;
+- reviewing, developing and improving our services, as well as our business, operational and IT processes and systems;

-- To comply with our legal or regulatory obligations; and
+- complying with our legal or regulatory obligations; and

 Our services, functions and activities, as well as those of our contracted service providers, may change from time to time.